boytchev/mannequin.js/demos/index.md

-### Demonstrations
+### Live demos

-These are several live demonstration of [mannequin.js](../index.md) library.
+These are several live demos of [mannequin.js](../index.md).
-Click on an image to open a live demonstration.
+Click on an image to open them.
 For more information about the library check the [User guide](../docs).

 #### General position